uc-cdis/gen3.org/content/resources/user/query-data.md

-## Find specific files by querying 'datanode'
+## Find specific files by querying a data node
 ---
 The following guide provides details on how to send graphQL queries to retrieve data from a Gen3 Data Commons.